 You will fall in love with San Pedro.
 Everyone does.

 We flew into Belize City, took a cab to the Water Taxis, and the Water Taxi to the island.
-This is a pretty common way to get there, and we were following the advice of our AirBnB hosts.
+This is a pretty common way to get there.
 There is a small airport on the island, so you can fly in directly if you choose.
 Prepare for it to take longer than you expect.

 There’s a lot to do in a town like San Pedro, and you can’t get to all of it in a week.
-Here are seven of my favorite things we did that were my absolute favorite, but just know you can’t go wrong once you’re there.
+Here are the seven things we did that were my absolute favorite, but just know you can’t go wrong once you’re there.
 Slow down, relax, and make time for some fun.
 There are no rules about how to have the best time in a place like this.

 Walking the Beach Path & Going for a Swim